Higher Vector Bundles: Higher Lie groupoids and their representations

-The second problem, of characterizing representations up to homotopy from the fibration viewpoint, is the main subject of this paper, and a solution is presented in Theorem \ref{thm:main}.
-The 2-term case was previously solved in \cite{gsm}, one of our main inspirations, where 2-term representations up to homotopy are compared with VB-groupoids.
+The second problem, of characterizing representations up to homotopy from the fibration viewpoint, is the main subject of this paper, and a solution is presented in Theorem \ref{thm:main-intro}.
+The 2-term case was previously solved in \cite{gsm}, one of our inspirations, where 2-term representations up to homotopy are compared with VB-groupoids.
 A {\bf VB-groupoid} $q:\Gamma\to G$ is a Lie groupoid morphism such that $\Gamma_0\to G_0$ and $\Gamma_1\to G_1$ are vector bundles, and the structure maps of $\Gamma$ are linear \cite{mk}.
 The paradigmatic examples are the {\bf tangent} and {\bf cotangent} VB-groupoids $(TG\toto TM)\to (G\toto M)$ and $(T^*G\toto A^*)\to (G\toto M)$.
+Equivalently, a VB-groupoid is the same as a simplicial vector bundle $\Gamma\to G$ over a Lie groupoid that is an order 0 fibration.